 Another way to decrease your utilization ratios is to call your credit card issuers and ask them to increase your credit limit.
 By increasing your amount of available credit, you decrease your utilization ratio, both on individual cards and overall.

-Also, this might not be an ideal strategy if you think you will be tempted to use the new credit available to you.
+Also, this might not be an ideal strategy if you think you will be tempted to spend the new credit available to you, which could leave you even worse off than you started.

 Like asking for a higher credit limit, opening a new credit card can also lower your credit utilization, provided you leave most of the credit available.